 Track days - Given the high-risk nature of track days, cover for participation in them isn’t included on a standard comprehensive policy.
 Instead, you will need to purchase a specialist track day insurance policy.
 Unfortunately this isn't something we currently offer

 Business use - Comprehensive car insurance doesn’t provide cover for business use as standard.
 However, depending on the exact nature of use, insurers are often willing to extend your cover to incorporate business use, but will likely charge an additional premium for it.

 Wear and tear - Comprehensive insurance doesn’t cover you for wear and tear or for damage caused by repairs or modifications to your car.

-Confiscation and impoundment - Your car insurer will likely not cover your car against damage or loss if it has been confiscated or impounded.
+Confiscation and impoundment - Your car insurance provider will likely not cover your car against damage or loss if it has been confiscated or impounded.

-Tip: This isn’t an exhaustive list and exclusions do vary by insurer so it’s important to read an insurer’s policy booklet in order to ensure you understand what cover you have and what cover you don’t have before you buy car insurance.
+Tip: This isn’t an exhaustive list and exclusions do vary by insurance provider so it’s important to read an insurer’s policy booklet in order to ensure you understand what cover you have and what cover you don’t have before you buy car insurance.

 Statistics show that high-risk drivers often opt for lower levels of cover, perhaps in a bid to reduce the amount they have to pay to get insured, and in order to combat this, most insurers load the price.
 The result being a scenario where the higher levels of cover offered under a comprehensive policy can cost you less than the basic cover provided under Third Party Only.